Creating PDFs with Acrobat Distiller

 To convert PostScript files automatically in Acrobat Pro, set up a watched folder in Distiller.

-To start Acrobat Distiller in Acrobat Standard, choose Adobe Acrobat Distiller X from the Start menu.
+To start Acrobat Distiller (Windows), choose All Program > Adobe Acrobat Distiller.

 Distiller lets you queue PostScript files that you create in authoring applications and then monitor them throughout the PDF conversion process.